run-ai/docs/docs/admin/admin-ui-setup/credentials-setup.md

       * If you choose `New secret`, enter a username and password.

-4. Enter a URL for the docker registry, then press `Create credential` to create the credential.
+4. Enter a URL for the docker registry, then press `Create credentials` to create the credential.

 ### `Access key`